kishorrit/MLF/Chapter 8.md

 \#7 Methods describing actual tests should start with `test_`.
 Marbles will automatically run all test methods after set up.

-\#8 In our test, we want to ensure that no CEO is older than the oldest person alive.
+\#8 In our test, we want to ensure that no CEO is older than 130 years, which would be way older than anyone could possibly be.
 We need to first calculate what the earliest birth that we accept would be.
 Marbles reports the local variables defined for this calculation in the test report so we can inspect them later.

 \#9 We assert that CEOs were born strictly after the earliest birthdate we allow using a handy mixin assertion written.
 You can also see that notes are format strings.
 We just need to write the variable name we want to include into our failure report in curly brackets and marbles will fill the value of this variable for us,